linrunner/tlp-doc/settings/processor.rst

     * For kernels older than 6.5 `amd-pstate` must be activated via a kernel boot option; see the driver documentation linked at the bottom.
-    * It should be kept in mind that not all laptop BIOSes allow the activation of `amd-pstate` despite a suitable CPU, identifiable by the kernel message "_CPC object is not present in SBIOS or ACPI disabled".
+    * It should be kept in mind that not all laptop BIOSes allow the activation of `amd-pstate` despite a suitable CPU.
+This situation is identifiable by the kernel message "_CPC object is not present in SBIOS or ACPI disabled".
       Please do *not* open TLP issues for this.
     * Some users have observed limited frequency or P-state ranges after switching modes.
 These are hardware issues or kernel issues, so please